 With So Many Choices, What’s The Best Meditation For Me?

-When I first began meditating a number of years ago, there were choices, but not like today.
+When I first began meditating several years ago, there were choices, but not like today.
 With meditation and mindfulness becoming so popular, it’s not surprising that narrowing down the best meditation practice for you is challenging and confusing.

-Let me give you an example that would explain why it’s SO confusing for people who want to give meditation a try.
+Let me give you an example explaining why it’s SO confusing for people who want to try meditation.

 The free meditation app, Insight Timer that I share in A Beginner’s Guide to Meditation provides access to 100k (and counting) guided meditations.